-Addiction to prescription pain medications is a national problem that requires a residential detox center.
-Opioid painkillers like Oxycontin can become highly addictive, even when used for their intended purpose and as prescribed.
-If you or a loved one are dealing with dependence on this drug, you may wonder how long do Oxycontin withdrawal symptoms last.
-Read on to discover more about Oxycontin addiction and withdrawal, along with where you can find help.
+Addiction to prescription pain medications is a national problem.
+Opioid painkillers like Oxycontin are highly addictive, even when used as prescribed for their intended purpose.
+If you or a loved one are dealing with Oxycontin addiction, you may wonder how long withdrawal symptoms last.
+Read on to learn about Oxycontin addiction, wihtdrawal, and how you can get help.

 About Oxycontin Addiction

 Oxycontin is the brand name of the prescription pain medication, oxycodone.
 This drug is a schedule II controlled substance and narcotic opioid.
 It has the potential to become extremely addictive due to the feelings of euphoria it produces and the ways in which it interacts with brain chemistry.
 This is why Oxycontin withdrawal symptoms are so harsh.